smdalton/gradetorrent/README.md

 * Supports file submission of files by students to a specified assignment

+* Supports peer grading of assignments and an administrative backend for teachers to manage classes

 #### Follows a 3 phase systems with separate deadlines
 - Phase 1 - Assignment submission phase, work is released by teacher to class